 Command Line Arguments in C

 Command line arguments allow you to pass values to a C program when you run it from the terminal.
 This is very useful for tools, scripts, and automation tasks.
-These arguments are accessed using argc
+These arguments are accessed using argc and argv.

 What Are argc and argv?